And how-to get yours to market

 - It can then take up to ~ 1 year to fully develop the software for a complete MVP.

-- An MVP helps to secure basic use-cases, gather market research and attracts additional early adopters.
+- An MVP helps to secure basic use-cases, gather market research, and attract additional early adopters.

 - You’ll likely need an MVP to approach Venture Capitalists (VCs) for further funding.
 Although this depends on the project – there are some VCs that look at early-stage startups.